the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/dps/guide.md

 Bastions:

 - Start with Scorch/Null, burn towards outgate (K1 & S1), bastion as soon as you reach top speed (see x), drift towards outgate.
-Paladins switch to Conflagration once Sansha in range, Null for Kronos entire room unless several targets in Void range.
+Paladins switch to Conflag once Sansha in range, Null for Kronos entire room unless several targets in Void range.

 Vindicator: